-Hereby some food safety, handling and hygiene recommendations:
+Hereby some food safety, handling for cooling and freezing

 - Keep in mind expiration from pick up date: 5 Days at +4⁰C in the refrigerator or 3 Months at -15⁰C in the freezer.

 - Put meat into the fridge as quickly as possible when you get home.

-- Keep beef in its package until using.
-It is safe to freeze beef in its original packaging.
+- Keep the beef in its package until using it.

 - Keep cooked meat separate from raw meat.

 - Beef that has turned brown during extended storage may be spoiled, have an off-odor, and be tacky to the touch.
 In any of these cases never eat the meat.

-- Wash your hands before manipulating the meat.
+- Wash your hands before and after manipulating the meat.
 Use warm soapy water.